Get in Touch

 Requirements

-• Experience working with REST APIs or CLI tools.
+• Experience with REST APIs or CLI tools

 Audience

-• Developers and software engineers new to graph-based LLM orchestration.
+• Developers and software engineers who are new to graph-based LLM orchestration

-• Data practitioners exploring workflow automation using LLMs.
+• Data professionals exploring workflow automation with LLMs

 14 Hours